medblocks/git-sync-lfs/README.md

-Based on Git Sync - https://github.com/kubernetes/git-sync
+# Git Sync LFS

-But with Git LFS also enabled - https://github.com/kubernetes/git-sync/issues/174
+Based on [Git Sync](https://github.com/kubernetes/git-sync) but with Git LFS also enabled.
+Inspired by [this comment](https://github.com/kubernetes/git-sync/issues/174#issuecomment-856096482).